-BBN and CMB results are consistent, an important piece of evidence for the validity of the standard model (of both BBN and CMB anisotropy).
+This consistency of different estimates of the baryon density is an important and striking piece of evidence for the validity of the standard model, of both BBN and CMB anisotropy.

-The estimated value is substantially below the estimated value of $\Omega_m$ (by a factor $\sim 6-8$ ) $\rightarrow$ dark matter is not made of baryons.
+The estimated value is substantially below the estimated value of $\Omega_m$ (by a factor $\sim 6$ ) $\Longrightarrow$ dark matter is not made of baryons.